zhullyb/monyhar/monyhar/docs/updater/protocol_3_1.md

      values:
      *   "" (empty string): Unknown downloader.
      *   "bits": Microsoft BITS.
-     *   "direct": The Chromium network stack.
+     *   "direct": The Monyhar network stack.
  *   `expected_bytes`: The number of bytes expected to be downloaded.
 Default:
      0.
  *   `url`: The URL from which the download was attempted.